 Dogs really enjoy a holiday in the country with their families, so we have made our cottages dog-friendly where we can.
 We ask you to ensure that your dog is well-behaved, remains downstairs and off the furniture at all times.
 You should never leave your dog alone in the cottage or the garden areas.

-- Bulls Head: A 17th Century, family run, coaching inn with oak beams, carved settles, open fires, newspapers to read and jazz in the background.
-This busy country pub has been in Debbie Shaw’s family for 60 years.
-Carl and Debbie have been at the helm for the past 13 years and have received several well deserved accolades for their congenial welcome, fine ales and excellent menu.
-Carl chefs and produces everything himself (including the bread, chutneys and cheese biscuits accompanying your meal), preferring to use local and seasonal produce.
+The Bulls Head: Just 2 minutes walk away, The Bulls Head is a 17th Century, family run, coaching inn with oak beams, carved settles, open fires, newspapers to read and jazz in the background.
+This busy country pub has received several well deserved accolades for their congenial welcome, fine ales and excellent menu.
 Dogs are welcome in the bar.

 We ask that you vacate the cottage by 10am on your day of departure.
 Please can you lock the cottage and put the keys through the letterbox.

 Hopefully many of the items are similar to those you may have at home.
 A few items that sometimes fox guests are:

 To light the fire, place about 6 sheets of scrunched up newspaper in the grate.
 Put 3 or 4 pieces of kindling on top of the paper and one small log on the top of the kindling.
 Then light the newspaper and ensure the door is closed.
 The air vent on the front of the fire should be open approximately 1 revolution (turning the dial anti-clockwise).

 The stove works best when it only has a small number of logs in it at any time – one or two logs is sufficient and will keep the sitting room warm.
 Do not leave the door of the fire open at any time.